• Skip to primary navigation

 🍲Related Recipes

-You might also enjoy maghmour, which is also in a red sauce and is known as Lebanese moussaka.
+You might also enjoy vegan maghmour, which is also in a red sauce and is known as Lebanese moussaka.

 Or check out this air fryer peppers and onions recipe.